omcodedthis/CS50CS-Scores/README.md

 Note that certain parts of the certificate have been blurred for privacy.
 The original certificate can be requested for verification by contacting me directly.

 ## Weekly Scores
 The Assignments for each week are graded manually by human graders on a set schedule.
-The scores of my assignments will be recorded below on a weekly basis (it may take longer to update my scores as it is manually graded).
+The scores of my assignments are recorded below for each week of the course.
 By clicking on the image, you can view an enlarged version in a new tab.

 <details>
 <summary>View Week 0 Scores</summary>